Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • increased sweating and shortness of breath;

-• running "flies" in the eyes;
+• running "floaters" in the eyes;

-• sudden loss of vision or hearing;
+• sudden deterioration of vision or hearing;

 • tremor of the hands or chin;